cablelabs/micronets-manager/README.md

 4. Start your server in dev mode

     ```
-    npm run server
+    npm run dev
     ```

-5. Start your client in dev mode
+5. Build for production with minification

     ```
-    npm run client
-    ```

-6. Build for production with minification

-    ```
     npm run build
     ```

-7. Build for production and view the bundle analyzer report
+6. Build for production and view the bundle analyzer report

     ```
     npm run build --report